Jordan-Bone/IAV-Mach-Learning/README.md

 ### Protein by Protein

-[How do all these correlate to protein length?
-Is NS1 doing better purely because it is the shortest and therefore any difference in features is going to be proportionally more dramatic?]{style="color:blue"}
+**How do all these correlate to protein length?
+Is NS1 doing better purely because it is the shortest and therefore any difference in features is going to be proportionally more dramatic?**

-[Again, not sure what this is showing that the previous graphs weren't.
-What is the different between pos pred and sens?]{style="color:blue"}

 No obviously 'badly performing' protein

-[No canines?]{style="color:blue"}

 ## Mismatches

 When did the model predict things incorrectly?
-Was there any pattern to the mistakes?
-[Not really...]{style="color:blue"}
+There was little to no pattern to the misclassifications.

 ## Protein Features

-[This is the variable importance stuff, explain better how it was done and what the AUC loss means]{style="color:blue"}

 By running ML models and iteratively removing each protein feature, the model performance statistics can be used to infer which features cause performance to drop the greatest.
 Hence, taking out the features and re-running the model allows us assess the impact that feature had on model performance.
+The drop in AUC is used to assess the importance of each feature within each ML model.

 ## Phylogenetics